 Note this is a companion piece to an overall guide to Trekking the Torres de Paine.
 The main post: Torres del Paine Trekking – Quick and Easy Guide to Essential Trip Planning has gear lists, food lists, information on campsite reservations, busses and ferries, park maps, GPX files, and other essential information to plan your trip.

-November 2016.
-New requirements for reservations and route quotas for both the W Trek and Circuit Trek.
+January 2017: New requirements for reservations and route quotas for both the W Trek and Circuit Trek

 Until I manage to update all the TdP Guide Pages, this information supersedes what’s written in them.

 1. Advance Reservations are Required for All Your Campsites (W and Circuit)

 You need to have all your campsite reservations in place before you enter the park.
 “You need to show reservations at each campsite in order to stay.
 This is being enforced.
 There are limited campsites so making your reservation is essential.
 (Overcrowding last year caused camp latrines to collapse and many people got sick.
 Due to this, multiple campsites are now permanently closed.)”